Legal terms for veterinary medicines, marketing of non-medicinal products including medicinal words and phrases, how to complain.

 - if a product is not only used externally but is used internally this may be relevant to its presentation and function

-A product which is medicinal by presentation must have a Marketing Authorisation granted by the Secretary of State (SoS) or the European Medicines Agency (EMA) before it can be placed on the market unless it is covered by Schedule 6 to the VMR Exemptions for small pet animals.
+A product which is medicinal by presentation must have a MA granted by the SoS before it can be placed on the market unless it is covered by Schedule 6 to the VMR Exemptions for small pet animals.

 Medicinal words and phrases

-If a product claims it will treat, prevent or control a disease its medicinal by presentation.
+If a product claims it will treat, prevent or control a disease it is medicinal by presentation.
 Certain words are considered medicinal as they’re normally associated with authorised medicines.
 The whole presentation of the product, including the packaging, will determine whether the words used make the product appear medicinal.

 Diseases and adverse conditions

-If a product refers, expressed or implied, to the treatment or prevention of a disease or adverse condition, or to improving the condition of the animal treated, it is making medicinal claims.
+If a product refers, expressed or implied, to the treatment or prevention of a disease or adverse condition, or to improving the state of health of the animal treated, it is making medicinal claims.

 For example, medicinal claims include a reference to the treatment or prevention of scours, mastitis, colic, footrot, laminitis, eczema, or to stress related to nervous conditions such as hyperactivity, or any other condition which is not the normal state of a healthy animal.